 3s fit the original classification of narcissism, in ‘being in love with one’s idealized image.’
 Idealized, however, is a reflection, not their true self.
 Because of this, the 3 has resilience and an abundance of self-confidence.
 The 3 has no conscious doubt; is the anointed prophet, the person of destiny, the great giver, the benefactor of mankind.
 The 3 is often gifted beyond average, with early and easy-won distinctions, and sometimes was the favored or admired child.

 To understand the 3, you must understand the 3’s unquestioned belief in their own greatness and uniqueness.
 They speak incessantly and with pride of their exploits, wonderful qualities, and needs others’ endless devotion or admiration.
 The 3 is unaware of their desperate need to charm and impress everyone.
 They give the impression to themselves and others that they ‘love’ people and can be generous with flattery, favors, and help—in anticipation of admiration in return.
-The 3 does not expect perfection from others and can tolerate jokes at its expense (because in the 3’s mind, this shows the quality of an amiable ‘peculiarity’ in their nature)—but but must never be questioned seriously.
-That attacks too much their false self and sense of pride.
+The 3 does not expect perfection from others and can tolerate jokes at its expense (because in the 3’s mind, this shows the quality of an amiable ‘peculiarity’ in their nature)—but must never feel questioned.
+That attacks their false self and sense of pride.

 The 3 has the “Type A” personality—achieving, competitive, and the ever-stressed workaholic, which makes them prone to cardiac diseases.
-They also have the most difficult time with the natural aging process; when they can no longer ‘attract’ others or conceal their physical flaws, when they are no longer able to ‘compete’ with ‘the beautiful or young people,’ they become depressed and fill the void with addictions.
+They also have the hardest time with the natural aging process; when they can no longer ‘attract’ others or conceal their physical flaws, when they can no longer ‘compete’ with ‘the beautiful or young people,’ they become depressed and fill the void with addictions.

 Achieving Orientation: strives for achievement, status, and wealth.
 They possess the ability to do things quickly and with precision.
 A fast tempo.
 Rational and practical.
-Tends to undervalue thinking that is not scientific.
+Undervalues thinking that is not scientific.
 Values technology.

-- Ruthless in human interactions when it comes to a choice between success and considerateness.
+Ruthless in human interactions in a choice between success and considerateness.
 The cool, calculating 3 will use others as stepping stones to their goals.

-- Strong traits of anxiety and tension due to exaggerating ‘striving’ for achievement.
+Strong traits of anxiety and tension because of exaggerating ‘striving’ for achievement.

 Social Sophistication and Skill: being entertaining, enthusiastic, bubbly, sparkling, conversationally active, pleasing, and witty.